ZevHadid/zevhadid/README.md

 💡 Languages I love:
 - C++ for speed and control.
 - Python for versatility.
-- SQL for backend power.
+- Go for the same reason I learned C++ and Python.

 🧠 What I’m learning:
 - Machine Learning 🤖